ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

                            int port);

 bool initialize_existing_domain(const string& domain_name);

-bool certify(const string& domain_name);
 ```

 What they do:
 - `initialize_new_domain`: creates domain metadata and policy anchor data for a new domain.
+This includes generating keys, interacting with
+the certification service, obtaining an admissions certificate and storing all this material afely in the "policy-store."
-- `initialize_existing_domain`: loads an existing domain entry from store.
+- `initialize_existing_domain`: loads an existing domain entry from material in the policy store.
+This includes authentication keys and related
-- `certify`: performs admission certification with certifier service for that domain.

 Parameters:
 - `domain_name`: policy domain label (for example `dom0`).